 The Office of Educational Research (OER) has helped College of Education (COE) faculty build an impressive track record for winning large, competitive grants.

-COE faculty members in all schools and centers submitted 104 proposals, requesting $61.8 million in external funding.
-This represents a 92.0% increase in the total dollar amount of proposals as compared to the prior fiscal year.
-Proposals were submitted to 48 agencies.
+COE faculty members in all schools and centers submitted 89 proposals, requesting over $79 million in external funding.
+This represents a 27.9% increase in the total dollar amount of proposals as compared to the prior fiscal year.
+Proposals were submitted to 43 agencies.

-Research funding per faculty member totaled over $447,527.
-This represents a 14.9% increase in research funding per faculty member compared to the previous fiscal year.
-Of the 193 COE faculty members eligible to submit proposals, 61 (31.6%) submitted proposals for external funding as principal investigator (PI) or Co-PI, and 53 (28.0%) submitted a proposal.
+Research funding per faculty member totaled over $513,290, which is 14.7% higher than the previous fiscal year.
+Of the 189 COE faculty members eligible to submit proposals, 59 (31.2%) received external funding as Principal Investigator (PI) or Co-PI, and 53 (28.0%) submitted a proposal.